lucaorofina/lucaorofina/README.md

 Here are some ideas to get you started:
 -->
 <h1 align="center"></h1>
 <h3 align="left">🔭 I’m a Computer Science student at Queens College in NYC.
-I’m currently working on on a Patient Service Web Application that can be used by medical clinics to track their patient data.</h3>
+Currently, I’m working on on a Patient Service Web Application that can be used by medical clinics to track their patient data.</h3>
 <h3 align="left"> 🤔 I’m looking for help with learning robotics, I am looking to join a team or a club.</h3>
 <h3 align="left"> 📫 How to reach me: luca.orofina@gmail.com</h3>
 <h3 align="left">⚡ Fun fact: I am a big soccer fan, I can talk about it for hours!</h3>